ManagedBass/Home/README.md

 ## ToDo

-### Split per AddOn (v1.0)
-The idea is to split the library into multiple NuGet packages depending on the AddOns required.

-Much of the development is complete.
-Here are the finalising works to be done:
-- Update Website
-- Update Samples
-- If something like `DllMap` may work, then separate library for iOS can be eliminated in most cases

 ### Website
 - Add more valid parameters documentation. e.g. Supported Flags
 - Add more examples ported from BASS documentation

 ### App Store Certification
 - Windows Store (*Tested*)
-  Currently requires all AddOns libraries to be present for certification.
-  Package splitting would improve the experience.
 - Apple Store
 - Google Play Store